Minee-Liane-Choi/MineeChoiLab/_posts/2024-07-04-issue20-Conference.md

 tags: BRePAIR
 ---

-All members of Team {{ site.team }} attended the 15th Annual Conference of the Neurodevelopment Division, the Korean Society for Molecular and Cellular Biology held in Busan.
+All members of Team {{ site.team }} attended the 15th annual conference of the KSMCB Neurodevelopment Division, a division of the Korean Society for Molecular and Cellular Biology, held in Busan.

 {% capture content %}